adamtorres/importing-tutorial/readme.md

 > 2. Exactly-once delivery

 Let us say you have a neat function.
 It initializes the resources necessary to interact with a text file and provides an object from which the user can perform those interactions.
 It makes sense to call it `open`.
 But what about the other guy that wrote some fancy code to do similar but for network communication?
 He also wants to call his function `open`.

 With namespaces, this is not a problem.
 When you run `import os`, one of the functions included is `open` but it is stored within the `os` namespace.
 To use the function with the import statement provided, you would have to include the namespace; `os.open()`.
 If you change the import line around to `from os import open`, then you can call it as simply `open()` but you'd have to explicitly rename any other imported `open` functions or import them such that they'd require the namespace on each call.

 Personally, I prefer to import to the namespace level when I think about it (meaning there are plenty of examples where I don't do that).
 This makes it trivial to know where a piece of code is defined just by looking at the call.
 Granted, most IDEs provide a way to jump to the declaration so it isn't that important.
 Generally, it is beneficial to be consistent.
 Google "style guide" for more on that.

-Both directories and file names affect the namespaces that python uses.
+Both directories and file names affect the namespaces that Python uses.
 As with most things, there are ways around that.
-But for now, just know that if you have a file called `billy.py`, python will see things within it as `billy.function_name`.
+But for now, just know that if you have a file called `billy.py`, Python will see things within it as `billy.function_name`.

-For python's built-in help on namespaces, see:
+For Python's built-in help on namespaces, see:
 ```
 >>> help('NAMESPACES')
 ```